SajithRajapakshe/Chinook_customized/README.md

 9. An issue is being identified when clicking the menu items one by one, but couldn't fix it within the time range.
 10. You can clearly see, adding tracks to new/existing playlists, Adding/Removing favourites and search functionality based on the artist name (Please press enter after adding your search text).
+11. Business layer project is just added to build the business logic.
+But, because of only read/write operations are there in the test,did not use it.